f5devcentral/f5-agility-labs-xc/docs/class2/intro.rst

 and difficult to operate.

-You recently saw a post on LinkedIn about a F5 SaaS product claiming to solve multi-cloud appplication security complexities.
+You recently saw a post on LinkedIn about a F5 SaaS product claiming to solve multi-cloud application security complexities.
 Given your current timeline and industry knowledge of F5 being a leader for decades, you decide to check it out and end up in the chair you are sitting in today:
 Taking a first-hand look at how F5 makes WAAP (Web Application and API Protection) simple, quick to deploy, and secure.